siliconharborlabs/generator-jhipster/generators/server/templates/_README.md

 ## Using Docker to simplify development (optional)

-You can use Docker to improve your JHipster development experience.
+You can use Docker to improve your StackStack development experience.
 A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.
 For example, to start a <%= prodDatabaseType%> database in a docker container, run:

     docker-compose -f src/main/docker/<%= prodDatabaseType%>.yml up -d